R I T A C A R R E G A

 C O L L E C T I O N S

-My collections emerge from ideas, studies, researches and various inspirations that lead into a body of work with a set of pieces, united by a single theme or subject.
-This body of work is conceived while having in mind the greatest purpose of jewelry itself – the harmonization of the piece with the “organic object” that is the human body.
+My collections emerge from the materialization of ideas, studies, research, and multiple sources of inspiration that converge into a body of work composed of different pieces united by a single theme.
+They are collections conceived with the greater purpose of jewelry in mind, its use and its harmony with the organic object that is the human body.

-The places I visit, whether known spaces that are already a part of me or remote geographies of our planet; are my biggest source of inspiration.
+The places I visit, whether familiar spaces that are already a part of me or remote geographies across our planet are my greatest source of inspiration.

 C U S T O M